 Could your horse be suffering from colonic ulcers?

-Take a closer look at this important soft-tissue structure in the equine athlete.
+Here's why the check ligament is an important soft-tissue structure in the equine athlete.

 Greg Staller, DVM, explains potential causes, treatment options and prognosis for a dressage horse with bog spavin.